w3f/Grants-Program/SydTek.md

 Justyna Osowska - Justyna is the CEO of Women in Blockchain Canada, and has lectured on blockchain at a number of universities in Canada and Cyprus.
 With a passion to bring more women into the blockchain and Web3 spaces, Justyna brings the angle of inclusivity to the team’s research.

 Tomer Jordi Chaffer - Jordi is a graduate researcher at McGill University in Canada and is also the co-author of The Metaverse as the Digital Leviathan: A Case Study of Bit.Country (please see the link below).
 As an international speaker on blockchain, Jordi’s research is focused on blockchain within the healthcare sector.

+Assune Cotlage - Assune is a Substrate Certified Developer and the co-founder of SydTek DAO and is also the Chief Information Security Officer for a fintech company in the United States.
+With his experience, Assune has developed protocols on Ethereum, Avalanche, and Fantom, and continues to collaborate and educate developers within the Polkadot ecosystem.

+Joshua Waller - Joshua is a Developer for the Phala Network where he develops core protocols/applications on Phala's blockchain system and helps build relationships with community developers and project teams in the ecosystem.
+Joshua has a Bachelor’s degree in Computer Science from the University of Texas at Austin.
+As a blockchain enthusiast, Joshua has helped contribute to initiatives to educate the next wave of blockchain devs with SydTek.
+Before becoming a Blockchain Developer, he worked as a software engineer in converged/hyperconverged IT infrastructure for enterprise businesses.

 This is the first peer-reviewed academic case study on the metaverse written by Justin Goldston, Jordi Chaffer, and George Martinez. https://bit.ly/3wZaHt4